CentaurusInfra/arktos/docs/design-proposals/apiserver/Data-Partition-Design.md

 ---
-title: API Server Data Partition Design for CloudFabric
+title: API Server Data Partition Design for Arktos
 authors:
   - "@sindica"
 ---

-# API Server Data Partition Design for CloudFabric
+# API Server Data Partition Design for Arktos

 ## Table of Contents

 ## Motivation

-Community version of Kubernetes can take up 5K nodes per cluster, each nodes has 30 pods without significant performance issue.
-One of the goals of CloudFabric is to greatly increase the number of nodes that can be managed by a single cluster.
+Community version of Kubernetes can take up to 5K nodes per cluster, each node has 30 pods without significant performance issue.
+One of the goals of Arktos is to greatly increase the number of nodes that can be managed by a single cluster.

-With current community design of each api server get all data from backend storage (ETCD for now), api server becomes one of the bottle necks in CloudFabric scaling up.
+With current community design, each api server gets all data from backend storage (ETCD for now), api server becomes one of the bottlenecks in Arktos scaling up.

 This document will address how to partition data across api server instances.